Capital Budgeting Methods Definition

 Most small to medium sized companies have no idea how to approach capital investments.
 They treat it as if it were an operating budget decision rather than a long-term, strategic decision that will impact their cash flow, efficiency of their daily operations, income statement, and taxable income for years to come.
 They need your help understanding the importance of and then making the right capital budgeting decisions.

 Managing capital is one of the many ways that a financial leader can improve profitability.
-Download the free 7 Habits of Highly Effective CFO’s to get start developing financial leadership skills.
+Start developing your financial leadership skills!

 Capital Project Examples